micro-lc/micro-lc.github.io/docs/micro-lc/general_configuration.md

 }
 ```

-if the `aclExpression` doesn't evaluate `true`, the result will be:
+If the `aclExpression` doesn't evaluate `true`, the result will be:

 ```json
 {